LePa-YU/Visualizer/README.md

 ## Glossary of Terms, Nomenclature

-**dataset**: refers to a csv file containing elements, one per roow.
+**dataset**: refers to a csv file containing elements, one per row.
 The list of attributes per row adheres to schema <<INSERT SCHEMA IDENTIFIER>>

 **layout**: refers to a particular spatial arrangement of the visualization elements (nodes, edges).
 Not to be confused with **view**.